MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-adobe-campaign-standard.md

 ### Configure a connection

-With our target audience identified, we can configure the export from audience insights to an Azure Blob Storage account.
+With our target audience identified, we can configure the export to an Azure Blob Storage account.

-1. In audience insights, go to **Admin** > **Connections**.
+1. In Customer Insights, go to **Admin** > **Connections**.

 1. Select **Add connection** and choose **Adobe Campaign** to configure the connection or select **Set up** in the **Adobe Campaign** tile.